 Any good relationship is a two-way street.
 You’ve taken steps to help your guests get to know you.
 In turn, you should take the time to get to know your guests.
 Put systems in place to record guests’ preferences so you can offer them a more personalized experience during future stays.
 This is where even the smallest boutique hotel can compete with a large chain.
 The importance of experience often surpasses facilities when it comes to customer satisfaction.

 Even if you’re incredibly committed to creating a great customer experience, there will always be room for improvement.
 You can embrace innovation without moving away from your brand’s identity that your customers already know and trust.
-Look for small ways you can enhance your repeat guest’s experience like upgraded linens or exciting new menu choices.
+Therefore, try to look for small ways you can enhance your repeat guest’s experience like upgraded linens or exciting new menu choices.
 If you can make a repeat guest feel like they’re getting more for their money with each stay, you will have a customer for life.

 Keep in Touch

 Even if a repeat guest only travels once a year, it’s still very important to keep in constant contact with them.
 Company newsletters are a great way to keep past guests up-to-date on what’s happening at your hotel.
 Remember, your past guests are often your best advertisers.

 Consistent guest experiences are essential to building trust with your guests, and great customer experiences start with a stable supply chain.
 Make sure that your hotel is sourcing your hospitality supplies at the best prices.
 Source1 Purchasing can help you save more than 9% on all of your hospitality needs.
 Contact us for a free savings analysis.